YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLBUFFDBUPD, Journal file buffer size for database file dddd has been adjusted from xxxx to yyyy

-MUPIP Warning: The journal buffer size specified by the user for the database file dddd or previously stored in the database file header fell outside the permissible range, and was automatically adjusted, up or down, from xxxx to a legitimate value of yyyy.
+MUPIP Warning: The journal buffer size specified by the user for the database file dddd or previously stored in the database file header fell outside the permissible range, and was automatically adjusted up or down from xxxx to a legitimate value of yyyy.

 Action: None Required.